DynamoDS/RefineryPrimer/01_introduction/1-04_what-goes-into-a-generative-design-process.md

 <br/>

 Each of these steps is broken down into *define* and *run* with the first step the responsibility of the designer and the last step being performed by the machine.
-Bearing this in mind if we look in more detail at the generate stage as an example:
+With this in mind, if we look in more detail at the generate stage as an example:

 <br/>